How to Create a PCB Schematic | Altium Designer

-If you can believe it, you’ve just created your very first schematic, ready for schematic capture, with Altium Designer!
+If you can believe it, you’ve just created your very first schematic in Altium Designer!
 Give yourself a pat on the back as you’ve taken the first step towards printed circuit board greatness.
 Save your schematic and your PCB project under any name you like.
-The next step is to capture your design as in a blank PCB layout.
+The next step is to import your design into a blank PCB layout.
 Take a look at this article to learn more about starting your new PCB layout.

 If you’re looking for more resources to help you create new schematics captures, take a look at the following articles:

 - Creating Connectivity

 If you’ve enjoyed this schematic tutorial in Altium Designer and you’re looking to expand your knowledge even further, check out more great resources from our PCB Design Blog, or talk to an Altium Designer expert today.